SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

 4. To change the background of the row color to appear visually different for user vs bot, click on the **Large image list item**.

-5. Go to the Style tab and edit the Style class and click on the **LOCAL PALETTE**, choose **NEW PALETTE** on the menu and on the Formula tab, enter the below formula
+5. Go to the Style tab and edit the Style class, Select the Background color button and choose **NEW PALETTE** on the menu and on the Formula tab, enter the below formula

     ```
         IF(repeated.current.role == "user", "#F1F1F2", "#F6FFFF")